 The socketcan interface implements thin wrappers to the linux broadcast manager socket api.
 This allows the cyclic transmission of CAN messages at given intervals.
 The overhead for periodic message sending is extremely low as all the heavy lifting occurs within the linux kernel.

 send_periodic()

-An example that uses the send_periodic is included in python-can/examples/cyclic.py class can.interfaces.socketcan.CyclicSendTask(bcm_socket, message, period, dura-
+An example that uses the send_periodic is included in python-can/examples/cyclic.py

 The object returned can be used to halt, alter or cancel the periodic message task.